caljoseph/stridestories/README.md

     I implemented the longest distance ran leaderboard by pulling all the run records I have, ordering them, and populating a table with them.
 In the future they will populate and reorder live
 ### General support for logic
     The main interaction in this application is creating a run and then seeing placed in the proper place on your blog.
 This is essentially done and works very nicely.
 The other interesting thing that I implemented was attaching the user to the run record so I can do interesting things with the data on the leaderboard page.

+## Web Services deliverable:
+### Endpoints
+    This ended up being relatively quick and easy as I just had to swap out my RunRecordDAO objects for http fetches.
+Specifically I implemented a get all runs endpoint and a create new run endpoint.
+Getting all the runs just consists of returning the allRunRecords array I have in my server's memory.
+Posting a run I also decided to implement the sorting on the server side rather than the client side.
+### Blog Support
+    After spending an infuriating amount of time fixing a bug caused by timezones, I swapped out my calls to getAllRuns to hitting my get runs endpoint and it was as simple as that.
+### Leaderboard Support
+    The leaderboard uses the same logic as the blog without segregating based on user.
+I can't really impliment the weekly mileage leader yet without having a better way to test and think about users but swapping out for my get runs endpoint was also quick and easy.